 1. Watch a rugby match at Twickenham Stadium

 Twickenham Rugby Stadium is known worldwide for hosting some of the biggest matches in rugby history.
 It’s the national stadium for England rugby and there are numerous internationals played here throughout the year as well as plenty of charity matches.
-Download a printable fixtures timetable.
+Check all the upcoming fixtures and results.

-Twickenham Stadium offer more than sports events.
-In addition to match day fixtures you can enjoy a tour of the stadium, World Rugby Museum, Rugby Store and even attend music events.
+Twickenham Stadium offers more than sports events.
+In addition, to match day fixtures you can enjoy a tour of the stadium, World Rugby Museum, Rugby Store and even attend music events.
 Some of the biggest names such as U2 and the Rolling Stones have performed here recently.
 There is a varied events timetable throughout 2019.

 If you’re planning on having a few beers and would like zero travel time you should book yourself into local Marriott hotel, which is rather conveniently located within the stadium itself.

 2. Enjoy a beer at The Cabbage Patch Pub